 To provide the student with appropriate content, methodology, applications in a recognized discipline sufficient to support entry into related vocations or advanced study, or to enhance one's own personal knowledge or skill.
 The liberal arts function is provided through the University's general education program and related liberal arts electives.
 The second function is provided by academic major and minor requirements.

-The Bachelor of Science Degree (120 - 132 units, except engineering which is up to 137 units) has the same primary objectives as the Bachelor of Arts Degree, but is grounded in scientific methodology and emphasizes applications in a wide range of technical and professional fields.
-Bachelor of Science majors require a minimum of 36 upper division units, and are limited to no more than one-half the total degree unit requirements in the major field, inclusive of both lower and upper division units, but exclusive of prerequisites outside the major.
-Exemptions to the unit limitation of Bachelor of Science programs are made in the same fashion indicated for Bachelor of Arts programs.
+The Bachelor of Science Degree has the same primary objectives as the Bachelor of Arts Degree but is grounded in scientific methodology and emphasizes applications in a wide range of technical and professional fields.
+Bachelor of Science majors require a minimum of 36 semester units in the major academic program with at least 18 semester units at upper division, and are limited to no more than 60 semester units in the major.

 Undergraduate degree programs are expected to include at least five courses with no fewer than fifteen units that are common to the degree program.
 Requests for waivers must be submitted through the College and University approval process.